 With the acceleration of its capital expenditure, the city's stock of direct debt grew to HRK1.46 billion in 2014 from HRK0.5 billion at year-end 2013.
 While rapidly growing, the city's direct debt remained manageable, as it represented still low 22% of operating revenue in 2014 compared with 7% at year-end 2013.
+In 2015 the direct debt remained at HRK1.42 billion representing 23.1% of operating revenue.
 The notable growth in debt was driven by the completion of a sale of Zagrebacki Holding's non-operating properties Gredelj and Zagrepcanka, with the city assuming the properties from the Holding to support its financial restructuring.
 Zagrebacki Holding used the proceeds from the property sale amounting HRK961 million to service its overdue commercial payables and reduce its debt burden.

-Although we regard this debt increase as a credit constraint, we note that the city will benefit from long term maturities (10 years), which makes the debt and related debt service manageable.
-The debt service, equivalent to 3.8% of total revenue in 2014, should increase to 5% in 2015 following the increase in the city's debt burden and is expected to stabilize at below 4% of total revenue in the medium term.
-Entire direct debt of Zagreb was comprised of bank loans at year-end 2014 and denominated in local currency.
+Although we regard this debt increase as a credit constraint in light of weakened operating margins, we note that the city will benefit from long term maturities (10 years), which makes the debt and related debt service still well manageable.

+The debt service increased close to 5% of total revenue in 2014 and 2015 from previous years' average of 3% following the increase in the city's debt burden and is expected to stabilize at this level in the medium term.
+Entire direct debt of Zagreb was comprised of bank loans at year-end 2015 and denominated in local currency.

-In 2015-16, we expect the city's direct debt to steady between 18%-20% given the limitations on local government borrowing imposed by the central government and the city's commitment to focus mostly on EU-funded projects from the new financial framework 2014-20.
+In 2016-17, we expect the city's direct debt to steady close to 20% given the limitations on local government borrowing imposed by the central government and the city's commitment to focus mostly on EU-funded projects from the new financial framework 2014-20.